The Campaign poster

 The inciting incident occurs at 9 minutes when Cam leaves a sexually explicit voicemail on the wrong phone—a religious family's answering machine.
 The scandal goes public, destroying his "family values" image and making him vulnerable for the first time..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 20 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to Marty officially enters the race at his campaign launch event, complete with makeover and scripted messaging.
+This demonstrates the protagonist's commitment to Marty officially enters the race at his campaign launch event, complete with makeover and scripted messaging.
 Cam realizes he has real opposition for the first time.
 The campaign war begins., moving from reaction to action.

 At 42 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Cam orchestrates a false-flag operation to frame Marty, but it backfires spectacularly.
+Of particular interest, this crucial beat Cam orchestrates a false-flag operation to frame Marty, but it backfires spectacularly.
 Polls show Marty pulling ahead.
 Cam realizes his old playbook isn't working—the stakes are now real and he's losing., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 63 minutes (74% through) represents the emotional nadir.
 Here, Cam's sex tape is released publicly.
 His wife leaves him, his children reject him, and his campaign appears dead.
-His political career and personal life have completely imploded—a metaphorical death of his old self., shows the protagonist at their lowest point.
+His political career and personal life have completely imploded—a metaphorical death of his old self., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 67 minutes initiates the final act resolution at 79% of the runtime.
 Cam discovers the truth about the Motch brothers' plan to bring Chinese laborers to the district.
 He realizes the election isn't about him vs. Marty—it's about fighting corruption.
 He chooses principle over winning., demonstrating the transformation achieved throughout the journey.